RSVP & Attendance

 Attendance can be recorded by coaches, captains, or anyone with the appropriate team role.

-Attendance defaults are based on RSVP responses — players who RSVP’d “Going” default to “Present” and players who RSVP’d “Not Going” default to “Absent.”
+Attendance defaults are based on RSVP responses — players who RSVP’d “Going” default to “Present” and players who RSVP’d “Out” default to “No-show.”
 You just need to adjust any that don’t match reality.
+A player who RSVP’d “Going” but ends up marked “No-show” is flagged as a discrepancy, since committing to attend and then not showing (without notice) is worth a coach’s attention.

 Editing Attendance After the Fact